bytesofknowledge/php_office365/README.md

 1. In the permissions to other applications section give the Office 365 Exchange Online application permission to "Read and write calendars in all mailboxes" and "Read mail in all mailboxes."

 1. Configure an X509 certificate for your app following the directions [here](http://blogs.msdn.com/b/exchangedev/archive/2015/01/21/building-demon-or-service-apps-with-office-365-mail-calendar-and-contacts-apis-oauth2-client-credential-flow.aspx).
 1. Extract the private key in RSA format from your certificate and save it to a PEM file.
-You can use openssl to do this: 'openssl pkcs12 -in <path to PFX file> -nodes -nocerts -passin pass:<cert password> | openssl rsa -out appcert.pem'
+You can use openssl to do this: `openssl pkcs12 -in <path to PFX file> -nodes -nocerts -passin pass:<cert password> | openssl rsa -out appcert.pem'`

 1. Add the private key .PEM file to office365/certificates/
 1. Open the file index.php and set the Client Id, Secret, Thumbprint.